Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 by Chisom Maduonuorah

-What is a traffic source?
+What is an affiliate traffic source?

 A traffic source refers to any platform that can send visitors to an affiliate site, landing page, or CPA offer.
 It is the medium through which people find a website or offer you promote.
 Monitoring these sources can help you understand what attracts users and focus on doing more of that to keep the traffic coming.
-It gives you ample information about the target audience to figure out how to convert them best.

 affiliate-marketing-how-to-get-traffic-examples-of-traffic-sources